javarias/omniORB/cost/tests/omniorb/scripts/README.txt

        [-t <build-test>] [-T <builddir-test>] [-p <priority-tests>]
        [-u] [-v] <host> <host>...

+       -c | --host-configuration=
+              testhost configuration file (see testconf.py)

+       -d | --local-testsrc-dir=
+              testsuite source directory on the local machine; this is used for accessing the test configuration files (e.g. "/mnt/scratch/chm/omni/src/testsuite")

+       -i | --iterations=
+              number of iterations the tests should be run; default is 1 (use 0 for infinite iterations)

+       -n | --executor-namecontext=
+              namecontext of the remote executor objects

        -b | --build-base=
               command to build the base program; the string "$PLATFORM"